-Molina's Health Management programs may be incorporated into the Member's ICP to address the Member's health care needs.
-Level 1 Members can be engaged in the program for up to 90 days depending on Member preferences and the clinical judgement of the health management team.
+The tools and services described here are educational support for Molina Members and may be changed at any time as necessary to meet the needs of Molina Members.
+Level 1 Members can be engaged in the program for up to 90 days depending on Member preferences and the clinical judgement of the Health Management team.